Beirut to Baalbek: how to visit Baalbek in Lebanon

 Small villages surrounded by vineyards and orchards with snow-capped mountains in the back.
-It is hard to believe that this seemingly peaceful place can get pretty violent at times.
+It is hard to believe that this seemingly peaceful place had some pretty violent times in the past.

-Back from Baalbek to Beirut
+Back to Beirut

 I quickly found a bus back to Beirut.
 This time the van filled up pretty quickly and it seemed our driver was in a hurry.
 He was driving on full speed on a back road through the mountains.
 He made it to Beirut in almost two hours, but this was probably the most dangerous experience of the day.